ejgallego/coq-serapi/README.md

 ## The Coq Se(xp)rialized Protocol

-SerAPI/SerTOP a new library and communication protocol for the Coq proof assistant.
+SerAPI is a new library and communication protocol for the Coq proof assistant.
 It is based on automatic serialization of Ocaml datatypes from/to S-expressions.
-SerAPI main user base are IDE and tool developers, however it is also fun to play with it.
-Our main design principles are:
+SerAPI's main user base are IDE/tool developers, however it is also fun to play with it, and serve as an interesting debug tool for Coq.
+Its main design principles are:

-- **Don't Repeat Yourself**: We have canonical data structures and methods for each particular purpose.
-For example, there is a single search and print command.
+- **Don't Repeat Yourself**: We build on top of Coq's plugin API, we have canonical commands (search, print).
 - **Be extremely robust**: Any crash is a **critical** bug; we are liberal in what we accept, and strict in what we produce.
 - **Make life easy**: We are flexible with abstractions in order to provide a user-oriented interface.

-SerAPI is at a proof-of-concept stage.
-Feedback from Coq users and developers is very welcome by mail our at the issue tracker!
+SerAPI is still a proof-of-concept.
+Feedback from Coq users and developers is very welcome, either by mail or by using the issue tracker!

 ### Quick Overview and Documentation

-SerAPI will install as a Coq plugin, we hope to provide an OPAM package soon; for now, see [building](#building).
+SerAPI installation is similar to a Coq plugin, we hope to provide an OPAM package soon; for now, see [building](#building).

-A first IDE using SerAPI is Clément Pit--Claudel's [elcoq](https://github.com/cpitclaudel/elcoq).
+A first IDE prototype using SerAPI is Clément Pit--Claudel's [elcoq](https://github.com/cpitclaudel/elcoq).

-If you want to use SerAPI at a lower level, its main entry point is the `sertop.native` binary, known as a _Coq toplevel_.
+To use SerAPI at a lower level, we provide a _SerTop toplevel_: `sertop.native`.
 The toplevel reads and writes commands (S-exps) from stdin/stdout.
-We recommend interacting with our [emacs mode](sertop.el) or the `rlwrap` utility. `sertop.native --help` will provide an overview of command line options. `Ctrl-C` will interrupt the toplevel in the same way than `coqtop`.
+We recommend using our [emacs mode](sertop.el) or the `rlwrap` utility. `sertop.native --help` will provide an overview of command line options. `Ctrl-C` will interrupt a busy Coq process in a similar way than what `coqtop` does.

 #### Protocol